quelea-projection/quelea-projection.github.io/docs/Troubleshooting.md

 ## My animations/transitions in a presentation do not appear

-Try to use the native [PowerPoint or OpenOffice support](Presentations_tab.md "Presentations tab") instead.
+Try to use the native [PowerPoint or OpenOffice support](Presentations_tab "Presentations tab") instead.
 The built-in presentation feature converts your presentation to a set of images and will therefore not preserve any transitions or any other effects you might have added.
 There is no flawless solution yet due to technical